-We interview the vast majority of applicants (typically around 85%) each year.
+We interview the majority of applicants (typically around 75%) each year.
 Interviews should not be thought of as any more, or any less, important than the other information we collect through the application process, but aim to gather additional information to help us assess your potential and abilities.

-Interviews in Cambridge take place during the first three weeks of December and you should aim to keep those dates free.
-If you are called for interview, we will give you as much notice as possible, but this may only be aroudn two weeks or so.
-Where possible and appropriate we will offer applicants accommodation and meals in College free of charge.
-Current undergraduates will be on hand to help you find your way around.
-For some candidates who are overseas, interviews may be available nearer their home instead.
-We regret that we cannot offer video, Skype or phone interviews.
-Interviews allow us to meet you and assess your ability to think, learn and reflect in a manner similar to the supervision teaching provided at Cambridge.
+Cambridge interviews take place during the first three weeks of December and you should aim to keep those dates free.
+If you are called for interview, we will give you as much notice as possible, but this may only be around two weeks.
+Interviews allow us to meet you virtually and assess your ability to think, learn and reflect in a manner similar to the supervision teaching provided at Cambridge.
 We are looking for candidates with a strong commitment to and ability for their subject, and who have the potential to thrive at the University.

 Once we have interviewed all candidates and when the initial process of assessment is completed, there are three possible outcomes for any one application: